HVAC Water Leak?Stop Damage Now

 Clogged Drain Line

-Algae, mold, and debris block the condensate drain, causing water backup.
+Algae, mold, and debris plug up the condensate drain — water backs up and overflows.

 Broken Condensate Pump

-Pump failure allows water to overflow from the drain pan onto your floor.
+When the pump dies, water overflows from the drain pan straight onto your floor.

 Cracked Drain Pan